Administrative Procedure 317

 Threat Assessment Protocol

 The division is committed to creating and maintaining an environment in schools where students, staff, parents and others feel safe.
-To this end, the following Violent Threat/Risk Assessment (VTRA) protocol shall be used for responding to student threats/high-risk behaviours.
+To this end, the following Comprehensive School Threat Assessment (CSTAG) framework shall be used for responding to student threats/high-risk behaviours.

 - High-risk behaviours include, but are not limited to, possession of weapons, bomb threats, threats to kill or injure others and fire setting.
 Threats may be written, verbal, posted on the internet or made by gesture.
 They may be direct, indirect, conditional or veiled.
-All high-risk student behaviours, as defined, shall be reported to the principal, who will consult with the multi-disciplinary team and determine whether to activate the protocol for the Level I Violent Threat/Risk Assessment.
+All high-risk student behaviours, as defined, shall be reported to the principal, who will consult with the multi-disciplinary team and determine whether to activate a threat assessment.
 High-risk behaviours of a student twelve (12) years of age and older who is believed to have contravened Section 264.1(1) of the Criminal Code of Canada, which states that a person “who in any manner, knowingly utters, conveys or causes any person to receive a threat to cause death or bodily harm” has committed an offense.

 - Immediate risk situations are those situations involving high risk that require immediate police intervention and a protective school response.
 An example would be when a student is making a threat and is in possession of a weapon.